Maxwell Hall Special Collections Research Center

 Location: Crouse Drive, adjacent to Eggers Hall

-Notes: George Holmes Maxwell, class of 1888 and member of the Board of Trustees, was a successful Boston patent attorney, financier, inventor, and shoe manufacturer who believed the best way to promote "intelligent patriotism" in future generations would be to create a fund of $500,000 for SU to establish a "School of American Citizenship."
+Notes: George Holmes Maxwell, class of 1888 and member of the Board of Trustees, was a successful Boston patent attorney, financier, inventor, and shoe manufacturer who believed the best way to promote "intelligent patriotism" in future generations would be to create a fund of $500,000 for Syracuse University to establish a "School of American Citizenship."
 In December 1928 Maxwell made an agreement with Chancellor Charles Flint and Dr. Frederick Davenport to erect a citizenship building.
 The directors of the North American Holding Corporation (NAHC), of which George Maxwell was president, ratified the agreement in June 1929.
 Although no news of the gift was made to the public according to Maxwell's wishes, news reached the press in October of 1930 and the information was sent out over the national news service, much to Maxwell's chagrin.

+Due to the Depression the construction of the building was postponed several times, then indefinitely.
+Finally in the spring of 1936 the directors of NAHC informed the University that they were ready to precede with the erection of the building.
 George Maxwell had approved the building plans prior to his death.
 Maxwell Hall was built in the colonial style to conform to the 50-year plan building development program outlined for SU by Pope and Baum in 1927.
 Ionic columns, dark terrazzo flooring, a replica of Houdon's life-size figure of George Washington, and an inscription on the wall of the Athenian "Oath of Citizenship" distinguish the 40 x 70-foot foyer.
 There are two original main entrances, one facing north and the other facing east.
 Maxwell Auditorium, a deeply sunken 200-seat semi-circular forum is at the core of Maxwell Hall.